 The Challenge

-Women running Fortune 500 companies in the U.S. have just reached a record high of 11.6%.
-In 2024, women held only 27% of seats in national parliaments and 35.5% of seats in local governments; 107 countries have never had a woman Head of State.
-Only 10 percent of the world’s music directors are women, an orchestra’s top conducting job, barely up from 8.5 percent reported in 2006.
+Women running Fortune 500 companies in the U.S. reached a record high of 11.6% in 2025.
+As of January 1, 2025, women held only 27.2% of seats in national parliaments and their representation in local governments stagnated at 35.5% in 2023 and 2024; 107 countries have never had a woman Head of State.
+Only 10 percent of the worldโs music directors are women, an orchestraโs top conducting job, barely up from 8.5 percent reported in 2006.

 Only 10% of the world’s Music Directors are women.